A Cornucopia of the Best New Mysteries

-#1 Amazon New Release! — What happens when you find your soulmate, but you only have one day to live?
+#1 New Release in Science Fiction & Fantasy — What happens when you find your soulmate, but you only have one day to live?

 Perfect for fans of Jojo Moyes’ Me Before You and Jill Santopolo’s The Light We Lost, comes a powerful romance